silent-observer/RCPU/README.md

 # RCPU
-This is small 16-bit CPU, written in Verilog 2001. <br>
+This is small 16-bit CPU, written in Verilog 2001.
 It doesn't serve any specific purpose and was made just for fun.

 ## Registers